codacy/docs/docs/related-tools/codacy-api-tokens.md

 # Codacy API tokens

-Codacy API tokens allow you to authenticate when using the Codacy API.
-You must generate a Codacy API token and include it in the headers of your API calls as described on the [Codacy API documentation](https://api.codacy.com/api/api-docs#authentication).
+API tokens allow you to authenticate when using the Codacy API by including them in the headers of your API calls.
+See how to authenticate using the Codacy [API v2](https://api.codacy.com/swagger#authentication) and [API v3](https://api.codacy.com/api/api-docs#authentication).

-The Codacy API offers specific methods to manipulate repositories.
-To use these API methods, run local analysis, or send coverage results for your repository, you must use a project API token generated specifically for your repository.
-Each project API token is only valid for one repository.

-To send coverage results for your repository or to limit the API access to a repository, use a [project API token](#).
+You also need an API token when [uploading coverage data to Codacy](../coverage-reporter/index.md) or [uploading the results of running local analysis](local-analysis/running-local-analysis.md).

+Codacy provides two types of API tokens:

+-   **Account API tokens** are defined at the Codacy user account level.
+Each account API token authorizes access to the same organizations and repositories as the owner of the account.

+-   **Project API tokens** are defined on individual repositories.
+Each project API token only authorizes access to the corresponding repository.

+The sections below provide detailed instructions on how to generate and revoke API tokens.

 {% include "../assets/includes/api-token-warning.txt" %}